Sardaar Ji 2: Planning and shooting

 After the success of Sardaar Ji, producers decided on a sequel The Return of Sardaarji.
 The shooting of the film took place in different locations in Australia mainly.
 Diljit was mobbed by his Australian fans to his surprise when he reached the airport in Australia.
 The crew also shot at the Macarthur region of New South Wales.
 During the shoot, Diljit rescued Sonam and others from a horrible accident at the set.
 Diljit had to undergo 6 months of intensive physical training by hiring Ranbir Kapoor's personal trainer Pradeep Bhatia.

 Soundtrack

 The soundtrack of Sardaarji 2 was composed by Jatinder Shah & Nick Dhammu while the lyrics were written by Veet Baljit and Ranbir Singh.

 The video of the film's title track Sardaarji was shot for two days in a row, created a record as it features 2500 Sardars dressed in white attires and turbans, out of which 1200 are Diljit's fans who came specially to shoot for the song.

+Release

+The movie was released on the big screens on 24 June 2016.
+It is also available for streaming on the Chaupal Ott.